h2oai/h2ogpt/docs/FAQ.md

 If you want to stop generation of speech, click "Stop" in top-right to stop generation of text and speech, or click "Stop/Clear Speak" to stop speech when having clicked on "Speak Instruction" and "Speak Response".

+### Automatic Speech Recognition (ASR)

+ASR is handled with whisper type models for ingesting YouTube videos or other videos.

+For Twitter, one can right-click on Twitter video, copy video address, then paste into [TwitterVideoDownloader.com](https://twitter.com/i/status/1732448989336006826) and download the video, right-click on that video and click save as, then upload to h2oGPT.

 ### Faster ASR

 For fast performance, one can use `distil-whisper/distil-large-v2` as the model, which is about 10x faster for similar accuracy.